warning Coming soon – PHH Mortgage is changing its name! right arrow

 PHH will not purchase loans with incomplete documents.
 If a document or qualification deficiency is determined, the loan will be suspended.

-Seller may incur late fees in the event that PHH does not receive the information or documentation needed to purchase the loan within the following timeframe:
+Client may incur late fees in the event that PHH does not receive the information or documentation needed to purchase the loan within the following timeframe:

 • Five (5) calendar days from the later of the commitment expiration or the initial suspense notification

-If the Seller does not provide complete and compliant funding documents within the timeframe listed above, PHH may, at its discretion, allow or require any of the following (either singly or in any combination):
+If the Client does not provide complete and compliant funding documents within the timeframe listed above, PHH may, at its discretion, allow or require any of the following (either singly or in any combination):

 • Reject the delivery

 After 30 days of suspense, if the deficiencies are still not cleared, the loan will be determined to be un-purchasable.
-Loans with suspense items that cannot be cleared or loans where Seller does not appear to be actively working to resolve will be canceled, and the Loan Files returned to Seller.
+Loans with suspense items that cannot be cleared or loans where Client does not appear to be actively working to resolve will be canceled, and the Loan Files returned to Client.
 These loans will be paired-off, and all extension fees and suspense fees will be taken into account when determining the adjusted pair-off price.

-Exceptions to this process will be at the discretion of PHH whereas an exception, the Seller may be permitted to have a loan remain in suspense longer than 30 days in order to accommodate special Seller circumstances.
+Exceptions to this process will be at the discretion of PHH whereas an exception, the Client may be permitted to have a loan remain in suspense longer than 30 days in order to accommodate special Client circumstances.
 If PHH purchases a Loan that has been in suspense for more than 30 days, the loan will be relocked, subject to the greater of either the accrued suspense fees for 30 days or worst-case market re-price.
 Worst-case market pricing will be determined by comparing base price to base price for the same rate lock terms.
 The delivery expiration will be reset to reflect the date relocked, no additional time will be provided.
 All previously applied fees such as extension charges will remain on the loan.

 Any loans suspended greater than 30 days must also meet all current pricing and product guidelines and eligibility.
 Suspense fees and policies are at the discretion of PHH and are subject to change without notice.